Locations:

 How can I prevent enteropathic arthritis?

-Because scientists don’t fully understand the causes of enteropathic arthropathy, there are no proven strategies to prevent it.
+Scientists don’t fully understand the causes of enteropathic arthropathy, so you can’t prevent the disease.
+But there are ways you can help prevent symptom flare-ups.

 Outlook / Prognosis